Wilson Blade 98 V8 vs Wilson Ultra 100 V4 Comparison

 Wilson Blade 98 vs Ultra 100

-In the comparison below I have used the V8 version of the Wilson Blade 98 (or “B98”) and the V4 version of the Wilson Ultra 100 (or “U100”).
+For this comparison, I’ve focused specifically on the V8 version of the Wilson Blade 98 and the V4 version of the Wilson Ultra 100 to ensure the specs reflect the most recent models in each line.

 Specs:Blade 98Ultra 100